zmoitier/claudius/README.md

 ## Acknowledgment

-I would like to thank [Camille Carvalho](https://github.com/carvalhocamille) and Friedelinde for helping with the name.
+I would like to thank [Camille Carvalho](https://github.com/carvalhocamille) and Friedelinde for helping with the name and [Matthias Bussonnier](https://github.com/Carreau) for helping with PyPi.